rasm1/SportPulse/README.md

 * 404 Error Page, provides user with a button the redirect to home page.
 * 500 Error Page, provides user with a button the redirect to home page.

+### author verification
+* verifies if user is the original author during the editing of a post, if not when clicking 'submit' the user is redirected to the homepage and recieve an alert message.

 ## Features

-* Home page showcases a rotating carousel that contains available cabins
-* The website features a comprehensive list of amenities accompanied by detailed descriptions for each one.
+* Home page showcasing a paginated list of posts
 * User can make an account and login
-* When logged in, users get access to the cabin overview and are able to book cabins
+* When logged in, user has access to full CRUD functionality on their posts and comments
-* Users can edit and delete their bookings
 * Every user action is accompanied by a corresponding message to ensure that users are promptly notified of any changes or updates.
-* Total price of booking is displayed to users.

 ### Existing Features